Muhlaysia Booker's death is tragically familiar -- but the reaction is different this time

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)Muhlaysia Booker was honored in death Tuesday the same way she lived her life: as a fierce and glamorous transgender woman, surrounded by those who accepted her.
+Dallas (CNN)Muhlaysia Booker was honored in death Tuesday the same way she lived her life: as a fierce and glamorous transgender woman, surrounded by those who accepted her.

 Her body lay in a casket with a bejeweled crown atop her head that matched her glitter eye shadow and dress bodice.
 From the pulpit, loved ones spoke of how she refused to be anyone except who she was, no matter the price.